joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-06-08-can-you-infer-the-color-of-your-hat.md

 ### Extra credit

-The manual analysis above lays out a basic algorithm for making this determination in general:
+The manual analysis above lays out a simple algorithm for making this determination in general:

 - find all states that uniquely identify the current contestant's hat
 - remove them